Loading...

 Never attempt to trim or remove trees or branches near power lines.
 We use only trained and licensed professionals to clear trees away from our power lines.
 Serious injury or even death can occur.

-If you have a non-emergency tree-related question, please call our Customer Solutions Center at 800.572.1113.
-Please report safety hazards immediately to 911.
+If you have a non-emergency tree-related question, please report it online or call 614.883.6987.
+Please report safety hazards immediately to 911 or to our Customer Solutions Center at 800.672.2231 (available 24 hours).

 If you see any fallen wire, STAY AS FAR AWAY AS POSSIBLE from it and anything it may be touching.